Información de la revista

 Introduction

 Multiple sclerosis (MS) is an inflammatory, demyelinating, degenerative, and progressive autoimmune disease that affects the central nervous system (CNS).
-MS—of devastating consequences— is the most common chronic neurological conditions in young adults1–5.
+MS is the most common neurological disease in young adults and causes devastating consequences1–5.
 Since there is no curative treatment for MS, the therapeutic goal is to control inflammatory activity, reduce the frequency of relapses, and slow the progression of the disease and its growing disability4,5.
 To achieve this goal, it is necessary to use drugs capable of modifying the natural course of the disease.
 These agents called “disease-modifying therapies” (DMTs) have revolutionized the management of MS3–8.
 The number of available drugs in this group has grown in recent years with the approval of new sphingosine 1-phosphate receptor (S1PR) modulators and new monoclonal antibodies (Table 1)3–5,8–10.

 Table 1.